bbookman/AI_summarize/src/templates/journal_prompt.md

   - Only include this section if there is at least one key takeaway.

 - **Unique Sections:**
-  - Reframe any unique sections from either dataset to align with overall themes.
-  - Format according to the specific content requirements.
+  If both Bee and Limitless data are provided, include the following.
+Otherwise, omit this section.
+  - Denoted by `## Unique Section`.
+  - Heading "#### Bee Unique Sections"
-  - Provide a bulleted list of each unique summary.
-Note the source, either bee or limitless.
+    - Bullet point list of section titles unique to bee
+  - Heading "#### Limitless Unique Sections"
+    - Bullet point list of section titles unique to limitless

 ### Final Note